 Accrued Pay and Regular Retirement Benefits.
-The amounts shown in the table above do not include payments and benefits to the extent they are provided on a non-discriminatory basis to salaried employees generally upon termination of employment.
+The amounts shown in the table on page 40 do not include payments and benefits to the extent they are provided on a non-discriminatory basis to salaried employees generally upon termination of employment.
 These include: